adbenGHM/c_conventions/naming_conventions.md

 >  ### **PRIVATE FUNCTIONS**

 1. These functions should be strictly defined and declared in the source file only.
-2. Function name must contain a verb.
+2. Function name must contain a verb, preferably start with verb.
 3. Function name must be in upper camel case (Pascal Case)

     Example:    `UpperCamelCase`